 Refer to the HEMLIBRA "Instructions for Use" for handling instructions when combining vials in a syringe.
-Do not use different HEMLIBRA vial concentrations when combining vials to administer prescribed dose.
+Do not use different HEMLIBRA vial concentrations (30 mg/ml and 150mg/ml) in a single syringe when combining vials to administer the prescribed dose.

-Recommendation criteria for syringes, needles and vial adaptor are defined to ensure correct and safe administration of HEMLIBRA.
+Recommended criteria for syringes, needles and vial adapter are defined to ensure correct and safe administration of HEMLIBRA.
 These criteria are based on handling considerations (e.g., dosing accuracy, subcutaneous injection), HEMLIBRA characteristics (e.g., viscosity), and compatibility between HEMLIBRA and device materials.